robenkleene/design-references/blend-modes.md

 ## Darken

-Choose the darker of the base and blend color.
+Choose the darker of each channel of the base color and blend color.

 ![Darken](assets/blend-mode-darken.png)